Kevin Cramer: 2018

+2024

+In 2024, Cramer was reelected over Democratic nominee Katrina Christiansen with 66% of the vote to Christiansen's 33%.

 Tenure

 In July 2019, Cramer said he favored lawsuits seeking to overturn Obamacare.
 The same year, he held up the confirmation of a White House budget official in order to get the U.S. Army Corps of Engineers to release sensitive documents about border wall construction.
 Cramer had pushed the Army Corps to use a North Dakota firm run by his 2018 campaign donor Tommy Fisher.
 Fisher donated $10,000 to Cramer's campaign and was also Cramer's guest at the 2018 State of the Union Address, where he shook Trump's hand.
 In December 2019, Fisher Industries and the Fisher Sand and Gravel subsidiary, run by a Trump donor, were awarded the $400 million contract.
 Fisher Sand & Gravel had been previously fined $1.16 million for violating tax laws, and racked up 1,300 air-quality violations and over $625,000 in fines.

 In October 2019, Cramer defended Trump's decision to host the G7 conference at the Trump National Doral Miami, a resort Trump owns.
 Cramer said, "I don’t have any concerns about it other than just politically how it appears", and praised Trump for the "tremendous integrity in his boldness and his transparency" in deciding to select his own property for the summit.
 Lack of support from Trump's Republican allies who were weary of defending him led Trump to quickly abandon his plans, as customary congressional support withered.

 In December 2019, at Trump's request, Cramer cast the only vote against a Senate motion to recognize the Armenian genocide, passage of which required unanimous consent.
 Trump opposed the motion because of his relationship with Turkish President Recep Tayyip Erdoğan.
 Senator Lindsey Graham had voted against such a motion previously, but refused to do so after Trump withdrew of a contingent of U.S. troops, allowing the Turks to attack the US's Kurdish allies who had rolled back the Islamic State in Syria's forces.

 On March 24, 2020, Cramer tweeted that House Speaker Nancy Pelosi was “retarded.”
 He later deleted the tweet and apologized, saying he had intended to write “ridiculous”, blaming autocorrect and his "fat fingers".

 After Joe Biden won the 2020 presidential election and Trump refused to concede and made numerous baseless claims of fraud, Cramer at first defended Trump but later said "the election was not stolen" and that he had "moved on a long time ago".
 In May 2022, Cramer expressed support for former Secretary of State Mike Pompeo's potential candidacy in the 2024 Republican presidential primary.
+In June 2023, Cramer endorsed North Dakota Governor Doug Burgum for president.
+After Burgum dropped out of the race on December 4, Cramer endorsed Trump.

+In 2025, Cramer defended Trump's and DOGE's proposed government cuts, including to the Veterans Administration.